linode/ai-quickstart-minstral/README.md

-# One-Click AI Sandbox
+# AI Quickstart - Minstral LLM

-A Linode Marketplace App that deploys a complete, pre-configured AI inference stack with both a chat UI and an OpenAI-compatible API endpoint in minutes.
+Deploy a complete, pre-configured AI inference stack with both a chat UI and an OpenAI-compatible API endpoint in minutes on Linode GPU instances.

 ## 🚀 Quick Start